$48.5

 Proving Negligence in Truck and Train Accidents

-The legal theory of negligence is at the center of any injury claim involving an accident between a truck and a train.
+The legal theory of negligence is central to any injury claim involving an accident between a truck and a train.
 As accident injury attorneys, we must be able to prove in court that one or more parties meet a four-part legal test for negligence:

 Duty of Care

-A defendant, such as a trucking company or truck driver, must owe a duty of care to you or the general public.
-Anyone operating a motor vehicle on a public road, for example, owes a duty of care to everyone else on the road to drive safely.
+A defendant, such as a trucking company or truck driver, must owe you or the general public a duty of care.
+For example, anyone operating a motor vehicle on a public road owes a duty of care to everyone else on the road to drive safely.

 Breach of Duty

 The defendant breached their duty of care by either an act or omission.
-A breach might involve a truck driver who continues to drive despite knowing that they are too fatigued to drive safely, or a conductor who allows themselves to be distracted by a cellphone or other device.
+A breach might involve a truck driver who continues to drive despite knowing that they are too fatigued to drive safely or a conductor who allows himself to be distracted by a cell phone or other device.

 Cause of the Accident